sebastianbertoli/minimal-mistakes/_posts/2018-01-11-human-mobility.md

 <a id='extract_stops'></a>

-# Extract the users' stop-locations
+# Extract the users' stop locations

 In this section we briefly explain the stop location extraction algorithm from [[1]](#hariharan2004).
 After that we extract all the stop locations from the sample dataset.
 Let us begin with some definitions.